 She is a Pollster and this business is male-dominated

 “I’ve been in an extremely male-commanded business for a considerable length of time,” she told the New Yorker in an interesting profile.
-“I found, especially at an opportune time, that there’s a lot of space for enthusiasm, however there’s almost no space for feeling … I tell individuals constantly, ‘Don’t be tricked, in light of the fact that I am a man by day.'”
+“I found, especially at an opportune time, that there’s a lot of space for enthusiasm, however, there’s almost no space for feeling … I tell individuals constantly, ‘Don’t be tricked, in light of the fact that I am a man by day.'”

 She’s pro-immigrant reform

 Despite the fact that Trump’s crusade has been strongly hostile to settler — manufacture a divider, close down Muslim migration — Conway has a fairly illuminated view on this matter.
-In 2014, she attempted to persuade Republicans to grasp far reaching movement change and lawful status for undocumented laborers, as indicated by CNN.
+In 2014, she attempted to persuade Republicans to grasp far-reaching movement change and lawful status for undocumented laborers, as indicated by CNN.
 She additionally co-wrote a reminder for the expert migration bunch FWD.us that dug into the advantages of making a pathway to citizenship for about 11 million undocumented specialists.
 She was among 16 Republican surveyors to sign the reminder.

 She criticizes Mitt Romney very much.

 While Romney had been disparaging of Trump all through the battle, the two met Nov.
-19 at Trump’s Bedminster, New Jersey, golf club, and from that point forward, there’s been discussion that Romney could be selected as the following secretary of state.
+19 at Trump’s Bedminster, New Jersey, golf club, and from that point forward, there’s been a discussion that Romney could be selected as the following secretary of state.

 In any case, on Thanksgiving, Conway tweeted that she was accepting a “storm of online networking and private” correspondences cautioning against the conceivable arrangement.